A young woman sitting on the floor and holding a laptop laughs as a dog nuzzles her neck.

 3. You’re flooded with calls or notices from debt collectors

-In some cases, you may not see the signs of identity theft until you try to apply for a new credit card or loan in your name.
-You may be expecting to get the stamp of approval—but instead, you get denied and the explanation seems totally out of character.
+In some cases, you may not see a warning sign of identity theft until you try to apply for a new credit card or loan.
+If you get denied for a reason that seems totally out of character, check your credit report for signs of identity fraud.

 For example, you’re denied because of multiple derogatory items on your credit report when you always pay your bills on time.
 This could suggest that someone has been using your information without your knowledge.